 Revelation 10

-This Parenthesis (Rev. 10:1 – 11:14) comes between the sixth and seventh trumpets.
+A Parenthesis.
+The next section of Revelation spanning from Rev. 10:1 through Rev. 11:14 is a parenthesis between the sixth and seventh trumpets.
 There is a parenthesis between the sixth and seventh seals, trumpets, and bowls.
-These parentheses are given to provide important details and themes before we get the final judgment in the series.
-This parenthesis comes right before the seventh trumpet (the appearing of Christ).
-It gives two reasons why Christ will appear:
+These parentheses are given to provide important details and themes before we get the final judgment in each series.
+This parenthesis comes right before the seventh trumpet, which is the appearing of Christ.
+In the parenthesis before us, we have two reasons why Christ will return:

 • The earth is His rightful inheritance, and He will take what belongs to Him (Rev. 10)